75mm-studio/security/docs/nda.md

 - Recipient acknowledges and agrees that:
   - if necessary, Company may monitor or perform forensic analysis any information that Company needs to prevent divulgence of technology and confidential information, including history of information and communication network such as internet, emails.
   - if deemed to have risk of illegal act or infringement of confidential information, Company may inspect and duplicate related contents thereof.
--  During or after the term of employment, if legal dispute is occured related to Recipient's responsibilities, Recipient shall cooperate to Company positively.
+-  During or after the term of employment, if legal dispute is arised related to Recipient's responsibilities, Recipient shall cooperate to Company positively.

 #### 전직금지 또는 겸직금지 조항
 - 적용대상 : 임직원